programmer647/library/README.md

 Currently doing:
+finish search page - copy the code from the tutorial on the website

 fix why the collect page isn't transferring to the loan page correctly finish the loanfromcollect page so that collected books can be loaned